gko11/AutoInstall/README.md

-# AutoInstall
+# AutoInstall SoloBot

-The script is intended for installing and configuring SoloBot
+The script is intended for installing and configuring Servers SoloBot